-When you’re managing your product feed, you need to make sure that all of your products have been set up optimally for Google’s algorithm.
 By doing this you’re able to, in a sense, manipulate where your products are going to be displayed.
-On the other hand, a poorly managed product feed puts products in front of the wrong customers.
+On the other hand, poorly managed Product Feeds for Google Shopping puts products in front of the wrong customers.

 Both the setup and optimization processes are crucial for a product feed, so don’t rush them.
 Take your time because if you optimize your feed properly, you can reduce your CPC, get a higher CTR, and the overall management of your Google Shopping campaign will be easier.